sugarlabs/musicblocks/documentation/README.md

 At the heart of Music Blocks is the concept of a note.
 A note, defined by the *Note value* block defines a length of time and a set of actions to occur in that time.
-Typically the action is to play a pitch, or series of pitchs (e.g., a chord).
+Typically the action is to play a pitch, or series of pitches (e.g., a chord).
 Whatever blocks are placed inside the "clamp" of a *Note value* block are played over the duration of the note.